 Program and Schedule

-If you are planning to have handouts of any kind, we can print those off for you.
-Please send the file and number of copies requested to Denise Clark (email@example.com) by Thursday, August 10 by 11 am so we can be sure to have them printed for you.
+If you are planning to have handouts of any kind, we can print them for you.
+Please send the file and number of copies requested to email@example.com by Wednesday, August 7th so we can be sure to have them printed for you.
 Copies will be double-sided unless you indicate otherwise.

 When you arrive at the event, please check in at the registration desk located in the west lobby, where you’ll be able to pick up a copy of the program and any handouts you asked us to print.
-If you are printing your own, our general guideline is to have at least 30 copies available, but with so many people pre-registered, it’s become harder than ever to estimate what attendance will look like in individual sessions.
+If you are printing your own, our general guideline is to have at least 30 copies available, but with so many people pre-registered, it has become harder than ever to estimate what attendance will look like in individual workshops.
+Some workshops draw attendance of over 60 people.

-If you would like to go paperless (we try to), and/or would like to make your materials or references available electronically to attendees, we will be making them available on our website following the symposium.
+If you would like to go paperless (we try to), and/or would like to make your materials or references available electronically to attendees, we can make them available on our website.
 Send your materials to firstname.lastname@example.org and we'll post them.

 Rooms and Technology

 We’ve confirmed that every room will have a projector/ TV for projection and a laptop connection.
-If you intend to project something from your own machine, there are cables available for PC users and occasionally mac, but we recommend playing it safe by bringing your own cable/adaptor if you can or checking one out from the Knowledge Commons on the 2nd floor of the library.
-You may also opt to bring a flash drive instead and use the computer located in your room.
-Even if you do plan to use your own computer, it can never hurt to bring your presentation along on a flash drive as a back up.
-We will supply markers for rooms with white boards.
+If you intend to project something from your own machine, there are cables available for PC users and occasionally mac, but we recommend playing it safe by bringing your own cable/adapter if you can or checking one out from the Knowledge Commons on the 2nd floor of the library.
+We will supply dry erase markers for rooms with white boards (not every room has a white board- if you need one, please let us know).

 Room assignments can be found on the program schedule.
 Take a look at the map of the first floor of the library, if you need it.

-We will be asking attendees to complete feedback forms on the workshops they attend.
-No, we aren’t interested in how well you pulled off your presentation.
-Rather, the feedback helps us select which topics to present in future Annual Teaching Symposiums as well as CTLE workshops to hold throughout the year.
-We would really appreciate you reminding your attendees to complete the feedback form attached to their programs.
-At the end of the day, they can turn them in at the west lobby exit.
+We will be asking attendees to submit feedback on the workshops they attend.
+The feedback helps us select which topics to present in future Annual Teaching Symposiums as well as which CTLE workshops to hold throughout the year.
+We would really appreciate you reminding your attendees to submit their feedback.